gtiosclub/gtios.club/tutorials/table-view/part4.md

 ---
+layout: tutorial_pages
+part: 4
-title: Part 4 - Implementing your Table View Delegate
+title: Implementing your Table View Delegate
-permalink: table-view-part4.html
+permalink: /table-view-part-4/
-sidebar: tutorials
 ---

 Now that we have a Table View set up in Interface Builder, we need to tell it how to behave.
 The Table View has a custom Cell, but it doesn't know how many cells to show or what content to put in those cells.